The Dog Chapel and Bug Art

 The oddball Dog Chapel helped thrust Huneck into some very deep clover.
 In the tradition of Sam Butcher's Precious Moments Chapel, it is a monument to one's own creativity and commerce.

-Opened in 1999, the Dog Chapel sits on a flower-speckled hillside -- Dog Mountain -- next to a large gift shop/gallery where one can purchase Stephen Huneck prints ($85 and up) and rugs ($150 and up) and furniture ($750 and up) and copies of his The Dog Chapel book ($24.95).
+Opened in 1999, the Dog Chapel sits on a flower-speckled hillside -- Dog Mountain -- next to a large gift shop/gallery where one can purchase Stephen Huneck prints and rugs and furniture and copies of his The Dog Chapel book.

 Huneck is popular with the locals; five of the six cars in the parking lot were Subaru wagons with roof racks and VT plates.